CamCove-Crichton/newborn-photography/README.md

 - Created a superuser for the Django admin panel
 - Installed Summernote for WYSIWYG editor for the Special Requests in the Admin panel
 - Linked up Summernote in settings and URLs files and added a class in the Admin file to assign the fields to the summernote_fields list
-- Migrated the changes, and updated the BookingAdmin properties to get the slug field to auto populate with the name of the booking name
-- Added in the properties to enable filtering and searches on the Admin panel
-- Updated the Todo model to add a Slug Field to assist with unique URLs for each todo item created
-- added the Todo model to the list of imports in the admin file to be able to view it within the Admin panel
-- Made migrations and migrated the models to update the database

 ### Wireframes & Database Designs